-The Information Technology Division is the control center for the department's data processing and computer systems.
+The Criminal Justice Data Division is the control center for the department's data processing and computer systems.
 With responsibilities ranging from updating and supporting department software to disseminating critical information to the field, the division plays a vital role within the department.
 Among their many responsibilities, division personnel are also responsible for oversight of the Missing Children's Clearinghouse.
 For more information on the clearinghouse, visit the Missing Children's Clearinghouse site.

 The Laboratory Division operates four forensic laboratories within the state and provides scientific analysis and evidence collection and security.